 Oncologists treat cancer, but many specialize in certain types of cancers.
-For instance, Kymera Oncologists are all Hematology-Oncologists and Medical Oncologists, meaning they treat any cancer but are also specially trained to treat cancers of the blood.
+For instance, Kymera Oncologists are all Hematology-Oncologists and Medical Oncologists.
+They treat any cancer but are also specially trained to treat blood cancers.

 Do Oncologists Only Treat Cancer?

 The Oncologist will be part of a treatment team.
-Other common members of the treatment team include a pathologist, diagnostic radiologist, an oncology nurse, possibly a social worker, and more depending on the needs of the patient.
+Other standard members of the treatment team include a pathologist, diagnostic radiologist, an oncology nurse, possibly a social worker, and more, depending on the patient’s needs.

 How Does an Oncologist Diagnose Cancer?

-Oncologists use an array of tests and procedures to determine the type of cancer, the cancer stage, and treatment options.
+Oncologists use various tests and procedures to determine the type of cancer, the cancer stage, and treatment options.
 Some of the tests and procedures which may be used include:

 - Barium enema